What is our School Council?

 On the 3rd Sunday of every month, a growing group of pupils and parents gather to pick up litter around the town.
 Rain or shine, we have helped to tidy up the park, the High Street, the beck and further afield.
 It is so good when local people thank us for helping to keep Bedale beautiful.

-What an amazing morning children and families from Bedale Primary School had on Sunday 16th May.
+What an amazing morning children and families from Bedale Primary School had.
 We are proud to be a part of Bedale Litter Busters and a large number of our children woke early to take part in a ‘town tidy.’
 As ever, we help with litter picking but also planting flowers, weeding, cleaning signs and helping to create a plant swap in what used to be the old phone box.

 And in recognition of the hard work and commitment of our children, Bedale councillors presented our children with commemorative plaques.